Head-To-Head Review: Sotera Health (NYSE:SHC) & Fresenius Medical Care AG & Co. KGaA (NYSE:FMS)

 |2.35

-Sotera Health currently has a consensus price target of $32.28, suggesting a potential upside of 23.43%.
+Sotera Health presently has a consensus price target of $32.28, suggesting a potential upside of 23.43%.
 Fresenius Medical Care AG & Co.
 KGaA has a consensus price target of $45.00, suggesting a potential upside of 30.43%.
 Given Fresenius Medical Care AG & Co.
-KGaA’s higher probable upside, analysts plainly believe Fresenius Medical Care AG & Co.
+KGaA’s higher possible upside, analysts plainly believe Fresenius Medical Care AG & Co.
 KGaA is more favorable than Sotera Health.

 Summary